How to Teach Your Clients to Create Their Own Meal Plans

 When they click on the plan, they can start to build it out with the recipes you provided them with.

-Tip: If sharing a Collection with a group of people, be sure to create a deep copy of the original collection and provide each client with their own unique link.
+Tip: If you're sharing a Collection with a group of people, be sure to create a deep copy of the original collection and provide each client with their own unique link.

 How to Introduce Your Client to Their Meal Planning Guide